arush-gore/Assignment_2_Abstract/README.md

 <img width="1366" height="720" alt="image" src="https://github.com/user-attachments/assets/0ab14573-2a99-4792-a3e0-a74f1e86d84c" />

 # Step 14: Exporting
-I exported the final infographic as a 72 DPI .png file (the best option available with the Free Version of BioRender.
+I exported the final infographic as a 72 DPI .png file (the best option available with the Free Version of BioRender).
 I have attached the final infographic, along with a PDF of the protocol I used in `main`.

 # LINKS: